Leonid Brezhnev: Personality traits

+Russian historian Roy Medvedev emphasizes the bureaucratic mentality and personality strengths that enabled Brezhnev to gain power.
+He was loyal to his friends, vain in desiring ceremonial power, and refused to control corruption inside the party.
+Especially in foreign affairs, Brezhnev increasingly took all major decisions into his own hands, without telling his colleagues in the Politburo.
+He deliberately presented a different persona to different people, culminating in the systematic glorification of his own career.

+Brezhnev's vanity made him the target of many political jokes.
+Nikolai Podgorny warned him of this, but Brezhnev replied, "If they are poking fun at me, it means they like me."

+In keeping with traditional socialist greetings, Brezhnev kissed many politicians on the lips during his career.
+One of these occasions, with Erich Honecker, was the subject of My God, Help Me to Survive This Deadly Love, a mural painted on the Berlin Wall after its opening and dismantlement.

 Brezhnev's main passion was driving foreign cars given to him by leaders of state from across the world.
 He usually drove these between his dacha and the Kremlin with, according to historian Robert Service, flagrant disregard for public safety.
-When visiting the United States for a summit with Nixon in 1973, he expressed a wish to drive around Washington in a Lincoln Continental that Nixon had just given him; upon being told that the Secret Service would not allow him to do this, he said "I will take the flag off the car, put on dark glasses, so they can't see my eyebrows and drive like any American would" to which Henry Kissinger replied "I have driven with you and I don't think you drive like an American!"
+When visiting the United States for a summit with Richard Nixon in 1973, he expressed a wish to drive around Washington in a Lincoln Continental that Nixon had just given him; upon being told that the Secret Service would not allow him to do this, he said "I will take the flag off the car, put on dark glasses, so they can't see my eyebrows and drive like any American would" to which Henry Kissinger replied "I have driven with you and I don't think you drive like an American!"
+He was also an avid fan of sports, and supported CSKA Moscow in ice hockey and Spartak Moscow in football.
+Kissinger claimed Brezhnev had on one occasion postponed a meeting on nuclear weapons because he did not want to miss a soccer match.

 Personal life

 Brezhnev was married to Viktoria Denisova (1908–1995).
 He had a daughter, Galina, and a son, Yuri.
 His niece Lyubov Brezhneva published a memoir in 1995 which claimed that Brezhnev worked systematically to bring privileges to his family in terms of appointments, apartments, private luxury stores, private medical facilities and immunity from prosecution.